 - 1 egg, whisked (for the egg wash)

-- 1 tablespoon raw cane turbinado sugar
+- 1 tablespoon turbinado sugar

-- 1/4 cup dark chocolate chips
+- 1/4 cup (40g) plant-based dark chocolate, chopped

 Instructions

-- In a medium-sized bowl, whisk together the almond and tapioca flours and coconut sugar.
-Cut the butter into cubes and add it to the dry ingredients.
-Using a pastry cutter, cut the butter into the flour mixture until it is incorporated.
-There shouldn’t be any large chunks of butter remaining, but small pieces (pea size) will help create a flaky crust.
+- Using a pastry cutter, cut the butter into the flour mixture until it is incorporated.
+There shouldn’t be any large chunks of butter remaining, but small pieces (pea size) will help create a flakey crust.

-- Once the dough is chilled, pre-heat oven to 375F and place a sheet of parchment paper on your work surface.
+- Once the dough is chilled, preheat oven to 375F and place a sheet of parchment paper on your work surface.
 Roll out the dough on the parchment paper to form a 10-inch round.

-- Brush the dough with a thin layer of egg wash and place the cherry mixture (including liquid) in the middle of the dough, leaving a 2-inch border.
-Fold the border around the cherries.
+- Fold the border around the cherries.
 If the dough is too sticky, use the parchment paper to help lift the dough and fold.
 If the dough tears, just pinch it together with your fingers.

 - Transfer the galette, along with the parchment paper, to a sheet pan.
 Bake for 30-35 minutes, or until the crust is a deep golden brown.
 Remove from oven and let cool slightly.